Nilsiker/advent-of-code-2022/README.md

 ## Introduction

-Hi and welcome to my AoC repository! 🎄
+Hi and welcome to my Advent of Code repository! 🎄

-In the best of worlds, this repo will contain all puzzle solutions for every attempted year.
+In the best of worlds, this repo would contain all puzzle solutions for every attempted year.

 But as we all know, December can be a stressful time - so we'll just have to see how much time my work and everyday life leaves me to tinker with this. ☺️